 There are a variety of accommodation options available for Brunel University London students and we are certain you will find your ideal 'home away from home' while studying with us at LBIC.
+Why not take a virtual tour of Brunel University London's accommodation on campus?

 General accommodation FAQ